-Services that are covered for you What you must pay when you get these services in-network and out-of-network pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every plan year.
+There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: •Supplies to monitor your blood glucose: blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. \$0 copayment for each Medicare-covered diabetes monitoring supply.
-UnitedHealthcare Group Medicare Advantage Edge (PPO) covers any blood glucose monitors and test strips specified within this list.
+Covered services include: Supplies to monitor your blood glucose: blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+UnitedHealthcare® Group Medicare Advantage (PPO) covers any blood glucose monitors and test strips specified within this list.
 We will generally not cover alternate brands unless your doctor or other provider tells us that use of an alternate brand is medically necessary in your specific situation.
-If you are new to UnitedHealthcare Group Medicare Advantage Edge (PPO) and are using a brand of blood glucose monitors and test strips that is not on our list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate brand while you consult with your doctor or other provider.
-During this time, you should talk with your doctor to decide whether any of the preferred brands are medically appropriate for you.
-If you or your doctor believe it is medically necessary for you to maintain use of an alternate brand, you may request a coverage exception to have We only cover Accu-Chek® and OneTouch® brands.
-Covered glucose monitors include: OneTouch Verio Flex®, OneTouch Verio Reflect®, OneTouch® Verio, OneTouch®Ultra 2, Accu-Chek® Guide Me, and Accu-Chek® Guide.
-Test strips: OneTouch Verio®, OneTouch Ultra®, Accu-Chek® Guide, Accu-Chek® Aviva Plus, and Accu-Chek® SmartView.
+If you are new to UnitedHealthcare® Group Medicare Advantage (PPO) and are using a brand of blood glucose monitors and test strips that is not on our list, you may contact us within the first 90 days of enrollment into the plan to request a temporary supply of the alternate brand while you consult with your doctor or other provider to decide whether any of the preferred brands are medically appropriate for \$0 copayment for each Medicare-covered diabetes monitoring supply.
+We only cover Accu-Chek® and OneTouch® brands.
+Covered glucose monitors include: OneTouch Verio Flex®, OneTouch Verio Reflect®, OneTouch® Verio, OneTouch® Verio, OneTouch®Ultra 2, Accu-Chek® Guide Me, and Accu-Chek® Guide.
+Test strips: OneTouch Verio®, OneTouch Ultra®, Accu-Chek®